mengbinhao/jack-note/docs/english/NPR.md

   - vaccine n/adj
   - Antarctica n

-  > The new cornonavirus has now been diagnosed on every continent but Antarctica.
+  > The new virus has now been diagnosed on every continent but Antarctica.
 It appears to be deadly in around two percent of cases

 - 2020.4.5
   - institute n/vt